chromatone/chromatone.center/shop/memo/a5/index.md

 ---
 title: A5 diatonic scales memo
-subtitle: Small and durable cheat sheet with all 12 relative major and minor keys along with all main chords they contain
+description: Small and durable cheat sheet with all 12 relative major and minor keys along with all main chords they contain

 product:
   price: 14